neoforged/.github/primers/1.21.9/index.md

     - `GuiRenderState#forEachElement` now takes in a `Consumer<GuiElementRenderState>` instead of a `GuiRenderState$LayeredElementConsumer`
 - `net.minecraft.client.gui.render.state.pip.GuiSignRenderState` now takes in a `Model$Simple` instead of a `Model`
 - `net.minecraft.client.gui.screens`
+    - `ChatScreen` now takes in a boolean representing whether the message is a draft
+        - `initial` is now protected
+    - `InBedChatScreen` now takes in the initial text and whether there is a draft mesage in the box
     - `LevelLoadingScreen` now takes in a `LevelLoadTracker` and `LevelLoadingScreen$Reason`
     - `ReceivingLevelScreen` has been merged into `LevelLoadingScreen`
     - `Screen`